alexdevero/alex-devero-blog/__drafts__/draft--heap-stack-call-stack.md

 ## Stack, heap and references

 When you create a variable and assign it a primitive value, it will be stored in stack.
-Something different happens when you try the same but with an object.
+Something different happens when you try the same, but with an object.
 If you declare a variable and assign it an object, two things will happen.
 First, JavaScript will allocate memory in stack for that variable.

 When it comes to the object itself, JavaScript will store it in the memory heap.
 That variable that exists in the stack will only point to this object in memory heap.
 That variable will be a reference to this object.
 You can think of references as shortcuts, or aliases, for existing things.